Blount County Schools Director Rob Britt to retire in June

-Blount County Schools Director Rob Britt has announced his plan to retire in June.
+Blount County Schools Director Rob Britt has announced plans to retire in June.

-Britt has worked for BCS for 36 years and has been director since 2009.
+He has worked for the district for 36 years, serving as director since 2009.

-More information is expected at the Blount County Board of Education meeting Thursday, Jan.
-6.
+“It has been a true honor and privilege to serve our school community as Director of Schools,” Britt said in a statement issued Tuesday night, Jan.
+4.

-Blount County Schools Director Rob Britt has announced his plan to retire in June.
+“I want to take this opportunity to express my deepest and most sincere thanks for our Board of Education, BCS teachers, administrators, staff, employees, students, parents and community members for all they continue to contribute to our school community,” the statement said.

 (0) comments